-Top 10 Best Gel Nail Polish Brands
+Top 10 Best Gel Nail Polish Brands of 2018

 1. CND Shellac

-I know what you’re going to say.
-Shellac isn’t really gel.
-Okay, but I think we can agree that on a post on UV light cured polishes needs to include CND.
-Shellac has a much thinner formula that feels like nail polish and is very easy to work with.
+As a shellac form of gel nail polish CND Shellac has a much thinner formula that feels like nail polish and is very easy to work with.
 Since it goes on fairly thin, it ends up looking more like traditional nail polish (that lasts two weeks) instead of that plump gel look that some people love.
 CND currently carries 116 colors covering the entire rainbow as well as a wide selection of neutrals and pinks perfect for French manicures.
 Shellac claims to only take five minutes to remove, and while that’s usually not the case, shellac is generally easier and faster to take off than most gel polish.
 You’re probably looking at more like 10 minutes to soak and then gently scrape the polish off.

 A thing I really like about CND Shellac is that is doesn’t require you to rough up of the surface of your nail before applying it.
 It applys very well to smooth, shiny nails so CND is already better for your nails than most gels.
 CND Shellac has great staying power and easily passes the 14 day test.
 Beyond that, chips will happen especially if you are hard your hands like I am.
 (Dishes have to get done somehow.)